Tempe Town Lake is the perfect spot to experience fun and enjoy the outdoors.

-If you’re more of land lover, you can still enjoy the lake from the shore.
-Grab your sneakers and go for a jog along the 5-mile path around Tempe Town Lake.
-The pedestrian bridge, located by the Tempe Center for the Arts, connects the paved north and south shore sidewalks for those of you wanting to a longer run.
-From the north side of the lake, you can cross back over the water by using the stairs that are located near the southbound Mill Avenue bridge.
-Take a quick right and you’ll be on the sidewalk for the bridge that takes you back to the entrance of the park along Rio Salado Parkway.
+If you’re more of a land lover, you can still enjoy the lake from the shore.
+Grab your sneakers and go for a jog or walk along the 5-mile path around Tempe Town Lake.
+To utilize both the north and south shore sidewalks, use the Elmore Pedestrian Bridge by the Tempe Center for the Arts.
+On the north side of the lake, you can cross back over the water by using the stairs just east of the train and Valley Metro Rail tracks (if you pass the North Shore Beach, you have gone too far).
+Take a quick right from the top of the stairs leading to the Mill Avenue bridge.
+Head south to get back to the entrance of Tempe Beach Park at the corner of Mill Avenue and Rio Salado Parkway.

-If you’re not a runner, I would suggest renting a bicycle from The Bicycle Cellar, located at Fifth St. and Forest Ave. in Downtown Tempe in the Tempe Transportation Center.
-You can also borrow a bike from the Grid Bikes station located at Mill Ave. and Rio Salado Parkway (on both the east and west side of the intersection).
-Or, try your skills on an electric scooter or bike that can be rented throughout downtown and in Tempe Beach Park.
-Enjoying a fun ride along the water isn’t something that you’d expect in the desert, but it’s just one thing that makes Tempe a truly special place.
+If you’d rather experience the lake on two wheels, take a relaxing bike ride.
+No bike?
+No problem.
+You can easily rent a bicycle from The Bicycle Cellar, located at Fifth Street and Forest Avenue, next to the Tempe Transportation Center in Downtown Tempe.
+Or try your skills on an electric scooter, which you can rent throughout Tempe Beach Park.
+Enjoying a fun ride along the water isn’t something you’d expect in the desert, but it’s just one thing that makes Tempe an exceptional place.

-And, last but not least, in a college town like Tempe, you can expect art at every turn and that’s definitely true at Tempe Town Lake.
-There are lots of public artworks along the lake, from the lights that line the Valley Metro Rail bridge to the “Words Over Water” tiles that line the south shore of the lake.
+And last but not least, in a college town like Tempe, you can expect art at every turn, and that’s true at Tempe Town Lake.
+Many public artworks along the lake, from the lights that line the Valley Metro Rail bridge to the “Words Over Water” tiles that line the lake’s south shore.
 Use the City of Tempe brochure to take a self-guided tour of Tempe Town Lake public art.